Canberra Raiders: 2000s

-2006 saw club stalwarts Simon Woolford, Clinton Schifcofske and the club's longest serving player, Jason Croker, leave the club, going to St George Illawarra, the Queensland Reds rugby union team and the Super League club Catalans Dragons respectively.
+2006 saw club stalwarts Simon Woolford, Clinton Schifcofske and the club's second longest serving player, Jason Croker, leave the club, going to St George Illawarra, the Queensland Reds rugby union team and the Super League club Catalans Dragons respectively.
 Outgoing backs Schifcofske and Adam Mogg both earned representative berths with Queensland in State of Origin.
 Saturday 9 September 2006 saw Jason Croker, Simon Woolford, Clinton Schifcofske, Michael Hodgson, Jason Smith and Adam Mogg all play their final games for the club.
 The round one finals series clash with the Bulldogs saw the Raiders defeated 30–12 in slippery and muddy conditions at Telstra Stadium, and eliminated from the 2006 premiership race.
-This was also the final match for coach Matthew Elliott, who is coaching Penrith in 2007.
+This was also the final match for coach Matthew Elliott, who was coaching Penrith in 2007.
 His replacement is former North Queensland Cowboys' assistant coach Neil Henry.

 In 2007, the Raiders were an unknown quantity.
 Having lost star players such as Schifcofske, Smith, Croker and Woolford in key positions, the Raiders found themselves with a new captain in Alan Tongue relying on young, inexperienced players such as Todd Carney, William Zillman and Michael Dobson to step up and take on more prominent roles within the team.
 The sense of inexperience was reinforced by the selection of Neil Henry as coach, despite his lack of first-grade coaching experience.
 Though the Raiders were bolstered by late season signings Neville Costigan and Matt Bickerstaff, several critics believed that the Raiders' significant loss of experience would result in their "winning" the wooden spoon.

 2007 was, overall, a disappointing season for the Raiders, who finished in 14th place despite entering the top 8 midway through the season.
 However, two players – Phil Graham for Country Origin and Neville Costigan for Queensland – achieved representative status.
 The season was notable for the difference in the team's performance at and away from home, with just 2 of their 9 wins occurring outside Canberra.
 Coach Neil Henry incurred a fine of $10 000 for questioning the impartiality of the referee after the round 19 clash.